top of page

 • How you responded to adversity, criticism, or defeat

-• How you treated the benchwarmers, the coaches, the managers
+• How you treated the benchwarmers, the coaches, and the managers

 That’s legacy.
 That’s leadership.